Capital Markets AI That

-Counterparty credit events trigger automated risk re-scoring — live market data retrieval, Basel III CVA/DVA calculations, exposure limit updates, and breach routing for dual approval before any action executes.
+Counterparty credit events trigger automatic risk re-scoring — live market data retrieval, CVA/DVA recalculation, exposure limit assessment, and breach routing for dual approval before any action executes.
+48-hour process compressed to under 4 minutes.

 30-day deployment